-Lifelong premature ejaculation is a condition that has been present in a male for his entire life, and has been affecting him since his first sexual experience.
+Lifelong premature ejaculation is a condition that has been present in a male for his entire life, affecting him since his first sexual experience.
 According to research performed by neuropsychiatrist Marcel D. Waldinger, 91% of lifelong premature ejaculation cases are caused by genetic factors.

 Acquired premature ejaculation (secondary PE)

-Acquired premature ejaculation is what the condition is referred to when a male who has a normal sex life and typically has a standard sexual performance suddenly begins to ejaculate prematurely.
-Acquired premature ejaculation may be caused by stress or anxiety related to a new relationship as well as seemingly unrelated issues such as work or finances.
-In some cases, it could even be a result of low levels of serotonin in the brain.
+Acquired premature ejaculation is what the condition is referred to as when a male who has a normal sex life and typically has a standard sexual performance suddenly begins to ejaculate prematurely.
+Acquired premature ejaculation may be caused by stress or anxiety related to a new relationship and seemingly unrelated issues such as work or finances.
+In some cases, it could even be a result of low serotonin levels in the brain.